ECCHERUIYOT/AI-Powered-Recommendations-For-Melanin-Skin/README.md

 - [Conclusion](#conclusion)
 - [Repository Navigation](#repository-navigation)

-## Business Overview
+## Project Overview

-Our AI-powered recommendation system addresses the lack of tailored skincare solutions for individuals with melanin-rich skin.
-By leveraging two datasets on skin care products and products reviews by different users , our model delivers personalized skincare recommendations, achieving an accuracy of over 90% in predicting optimal products for various skin needs and on different budgets.
+This project focuses on building an AI-powered recommendation system for a variety of beauty products.
+While traditional recommendation systems tend to specialize in a single category, this project is designed to suggest a broad spectrum of products including skincare, haircare, supplements, perfumes, makeup, and more.
+This system aims to deliver personalized beauty recommendations that cater to users’ unique needs and preferences using advanced AI techniques.

+## Problem Statement

+The vast array of beauty products available today can make it difficult for consumers to find products that match their specific needs and preferences.
+This project aims to bridge that gap by creating a unified recommendation system that offers tailored beauty product suggestions, addressing the need for personalized solutions across multiple beauty categories.

+## Objectives
+* Develop a recommendation system that covers multiple beauty product categories using AI and ML techniques.
+* Incorporate content-based filtering, collaborative filtering, and sentiment analysis for accurate, varied recommendations.
+* Deploy the system through a user-friendly Streamlit application for accessible, personalized product discovery

-## Business Understanding
+## Stakeholders

-This project aims to develop a recommendation system using advanced AI techniques to cater specifically to Black women’s skincare needs.
-By integrating machine learning, content- based filtering, collaborative filtering, and sentiment analysis, the system will offer personalized skincare recommendations.
-Leveraging skin_tone (Author's skin tone (e.g. fair, tan, etc.) as a classification feature, we aim to distinguish and target products that align with melanin-rich skin concerns.
+* End Users: Individuals seeking personalized beauty product recommendations across diverse categories.
+* Beauty Brands: Companies interested in offering curated recommendations to their customers.
+* Retailers: Platforms looking to enhance the shopping experience with targeted product suggestions.

-## Data Understanding
+## Data Description

-The dataset was collected via a Python scraper and contains:
-- Product Information: Over 8,000 beauty products from the Sephora online store, including product and brand names, prices, ingredients, ratings, and various features.
-- User Reviews: Approximately 1 million reviews across over 2,000 products in the skincare category.
-These reviews include user appearances, skin types, and review ratings.

-The key features include:
+1. Product Data:

+* Beauty Products: Data covering various beauty products from brands, with details on type, ingredients, ratings, and price.
-- Product Features: `product_id`, `product_name`, `brand_name`, `ingredients`, `rating`, `price_ksh`, `new`, `out_of_stock`, `highlights`.
+* Main Features: `product_id`, `product_name`, `category` (skincare, haircare, makeup, etc.), `brand_name`, `ingredients`, `rating`, `price`, `stock_status`.

+2. User Reviews:

+* Customer Feedback: Reviews with insights into product effectiveness for various skin types, hair textures, and personal preferences.
-- Review Features: `author_id`, `rating`, `review_text`, `skin_type`, `skin_tone`, and
+* Main Features: `author_id`, `rating`, `review_text`, `skin_type`, `hair_type`, `review_preferences`, `helpfulness`
-`helpfulness`.

 ### Exploratory Data Analysis